Jana Kramer Celebrates Wedding Anniversary After Cheating Scandal: 'For Better or For Worse'

 “I acknowledge that certain actions and behaviors have caused issues in my marriage and I am deeply sorry for the pain I have caused Jana,” Caussin told PEOPLE exclusively in 2016.
 “I have and will continue to take the steps needed to change who I am as a person in order to be a better husband and father.”

+RELATED VIDEO: Jana Kramer Opens Up About How Her Daughter Has Changed Her Life

-The pair then separated for some time but reconciled and renewed their vows in December.
+The pair then separated for some time but reconciled and renewed their vows in December, then suffered a miscarriage shortly thereafter.

 Earlier this month, the couple candidly talked about how their marriage is still a work in progress.